dohooo/dohooo/README.md

 ## 🎉 Hi!~

 I'm Doho!
 I am a front-end Developer of web.
 I love learing new technology and skills of web 🐶.
+I've been working on a great APP for my organization，It offers interactive videos for people who want to take college courses，React-native is used as a whole, welcome to experience! ~

 ## 🤓 My values
 🍏 Beginner's mindset and curiosity<br>